habitat-sh/habitat/www/source/docs/run-packages-security.html.md

        hab service key generate servicegroupname.example yourorg

-2. This generated a service group key for the service group `foo.default` in the organization `yourorg`.
+2. This generated a service group key for the service group `servicegroupname.example` in the organization `yourorg`.
 Copy the `.box.key` private key to the environment where the supervisor will run into the `/hab/cache/keys` directory.
 Ensure that it has the appropriate permissions so that only the supervisor can read it.
 3. Start the supervisor, specifying both the service group and organization that it belongs to:

        hab start --org yourorg --group servicegroupname.example yourorigin/yourapp